Last Updated On 11th July 2023 By Lauren | Wild Lovely World

 2. Corstorphine Hill

 This is one of my favourite places to explore in Edinburgh, particularly in the autumn!

 There are lots of reasons why I love Corstorphine Hill.
-It was has one of the best views of Edinburgh, which Robert Louis Stevenson loved too.
-While you’re there you may even spot of zebra over the fence in the nearby Edinburgh Zoo.
+It has one of the best views of Edinburgh, which Robert Louis Stevenson loved too.
+While you’re there you may even spot zebra over the fence in the nearby Edinburgh Zoo*.
 There’s also a monument to Sir Walter Scott here hidden in the woods.

-The hill is almost completely covered in trees, so it a beautiful little wood to explore and get lost in.
+The hill is almost completely covered in trees, so it is a beautiful little wood to explore and get lost in.
 It really is a perfect place in Edinburgh to admire the colours in autumn.

 It takes a couple of hours to fully enjoy exploring this hill.
-I recommend wearing good boots as surfaces can be uneven and it can be slippy and muddy after a lot of rain!
+I recommend wearing good boots as surfaces can be uneven and can be slippy and muddy after a lot of rain!

 How To Get To Corstorphine Hill:

 There are several access routes to the Hillwood Park.
 You can enter either from Queensferry Road in the north, Corstorphine Road in the south or off Clermiston Road in the West.
 If going by public transport, a great walking route is to take the Lothian Bus service 41 to Queensferry Road and then walk all the way over the hill and down the other side to Corstorphine Road.
 From there, you can take the Lothian Bus service 12, 26 or 31 back to the city centre.